CloudDefenseAI/cdefense-charts/README.md

-# How to Install CloudDefense suite on a Kubernetes cluster
+# How to Install CloudDefenseAI suite on a Kubernetes cluster

 ## Pre-requisites